-This chapter describes Operation, Administration, and Maintenance (OAM) functionality for Oracle Communications Services Gatekeeper.
+This chapter explains the operation, administration, and maintenance (OAM) functionality that Oracle Communications Services Gatekeeper provides.

-Services Gatekeeper is controlled through the Services Gatekeeper Administration Console, a specialized extension of the general WebLogic Server Administration Console.
-The console is a Web-based tool and can be run in any environment that supports appropriate Web browsers.
-For general information on the administration console, see Oracle Fusion Middleware Introduction to Oracle WebLogic Server at:
+The Administration Console is a specialized extension of the Oracle WebLogic Server Administration Console.
+It is a Web-based application that you can run in any environment that runs the supported Web browsers.
+For general information about the Administration Console, see the overview of the Administration Console in Oracle Fusion Middleware Introduction to Oracle WebLogic Server at:

-In addition, all or selected parts of the management application can be integrated with external OSS using JMX/JMS.
-Additionally, alarms can be distributed using SNMP traps.
+You can integrate all or selected parts of the management application with an external operations support system (OSS) by using JMX/JMS.
+Additionally, you can configure Services Gatekeeper to distribute alarms through SNMP traps.

-Finally, the application service provider management tool functionality can be integrated with PRM and CRM systems using the Services Gatekeeper Partner Relationship Management Interfaces.
+You can also integrate application service provider management functionality with external systems using the Services Gatekeeper partner relationship management interfaces.

-Administrative users can be divided into user groups with access to different aspects of the administrative functionality.
-Within user groups, individual users can have differing levels of access.
-See System Administrator's Guide for more information.
+You can restrict administration access by dividing administrative users into user groups that each have access to different aspects of the administrative functionality.
+Within user groups, individual users can have different levels of access.
+See Services Gatekeeper System Administrator's Guide for more information.

 A standard production installation for Services Gatekeeper consists of at least one WebLogic Server domain.
 One instance of WebLogic Server in each domain is configured as an Administration Server.

-The Administration Server hosts the Administration Console and provides a central point for managing a Services Gatekeeper domain.
-All other server instances in the domain are called Managed Servers.
-In Services Gatekeeper, they are divided into Access Tiers and Network Tiers.
-In a domain that contains only a single WebLogic Server instance, such as a development environment, that server functions as the Administration Server and both Managed Servers, that is, the Access Tier and the Network Tier.
+The Administration Server hosts the Administration Console and provides a central point for managing the Services Gatekeeper domain.
+All other server instances in the domain are called managed servers.
+In Services Gatekeeper, managed servers are divided into Access Tiers and Network Tiers.
+In a domain that contains only a single WebLogic Server instance, such as in a development environment, that server functions as both the administration server and managed servers, and performs the functions of both the Access Tier and the Network Tier.

 Use the Administration Console to: